braze-inc/braze-docs/_docs/_user_guide/engagement_tools/segments/creating_a_segment.md

 > This article will walk you through the steps of creating a segment, filtering your target audience, and segment navigation and archival.

-Your developers have integrated the SDK, and the data from your users has begun pouring in.
+Your developers have integrated the SDK, and the data from your users have begun pouring in.
 Now what?
 It's time to start segmenting your users.
 Follow the guide below or check out [our LAB Segmentation course](https://lab.braze.com/segmentation-course)!

 Segmentation allows you to target users based upon their demographic, behavioral, social, or technical characteristics and actions.
 Creative and intelligent use of segmentation and messaging automation enables you to seamlessly and easily move your users from install to your KPIs.